tagtag

 Burn Injuries

 People may be able to survive serious burn injuries, but the burns can leave them with scars and numerous forms of impairment.
-A railroad worker who sustains burn injuries at work could be entitled to compensation through the Federal Employers’ Liability Act (FELA).
+A railroad worker who sustains burn injuries could be entitled to compensation through the Federal Employers’ Liability Act (FELA).

 Brain Injuries